 Old Overholt is a good choice for cocktails that call for Rye Whiskey, and it is also an exquisite mixer for cocktails like the Manhattan or Old Fashioned.
 At around $19 - $20 per bottle, Old Overholt is one of the most affordable Rye Whiskeys on the market.

-Why we like it: Old Overholt is an excellent choice if you are after a budget-friendly Rye to use in Old Fashioneds.
+Why we like it: Old Overholt is an excellent choice when you are after a budget-friendly Rye to use in Old Fashioneds.

 13. Laphroaig 10 Years